-Congratulations to our 2016 national web design contest champions.
-We held our 13th annual national competition in Louisville, KY (June 21 – 24, 2016).
-Each team consisted of one individual who focused on the graphics and design aspects of the site described in our work order; the other individual focused on development of the HTML and CSS for that site.
-Overall, we had teams from 27 states competed in our contest for secondary (high school) students.
-Additionally, teams from 10 states competed in our separate contest for post-secondary students.
+Congratulations to our 2018 national web design contest champions.
+We held our 15th annual national competition in Louisville, KY (June 26 – 29, 2018).
+We made significant changes to the competition this year.
+For example, this was the first year we had a dedicated server and intranet environment for competitors.
+Overall, we had teams from nearly 30 states compete in our contest for secondary (high school) students.
+Additionally, teams from nearly 10 states competed in our separate contest for post-secondary students.
 All competitors had to win first place in their respective states to participate in this national competition.

 Winning teams – secondary competition

-- Gold (first place) team – Chapel Hill High School – Chapel Hill, NC.
+- Gold (first place) team – South Technical High School – Sunset Hills, MO.

-- Silver (second place) team – Benson Polytechnic High School – Portland, OR.
+- Silver (second place) team – Timpview High School, Provo, UT.

-- Bronze (third place) team – Southwest Career and Technical Academy – Las Vegas, NV
+- Bronze (third place) team – Minuteman RHS – Lexington, MA

 Winning teams – post-secondary competition

-- Gold (first place) team – Manatee Technical College – Bradenton, FL.
+- Gold (first place) team – Macomb Community College– Warren, MI.

-- Silver (second place) team – Salt Lake City Community College, Salt Lake City, UT.
+- Silver (second place) team – Gwinnett Technical College, Lawrenceville, GA.

-- Bronze (third place) team – Sullivan College of Technology & Design – Louisville, KY
+- Bronze (third place) team – Guilford Tech Community College – Jamestown, NC

 If you are reading this and are aware of a state web design contest, we encourage you to have the supervisor of that contest complete this form.
-We seek to have better communication between state and national web design contests held under the auspices of SkillsUSA in future years (starting in 2017).
+We seek to have better communication between state and national web design contests held under the auspices of SkillsUSA in future years (continuing in 2019).

 Throughout the competition, competitors documented their progress as they demonstrated their skills in Web Programming (HTML and CSS), Web graphics, Web site design, Web accessibility and usability, Web site management, project management, presentation, process and equally important professionalism.